bogdan-kulynych/batchrun/README.md

 argmapper sweep gridspec.yml
 ```

-The runfile by default will be written to `gridspec.runfile`.
-You can then launch the sweep using
+The runfile containing the commands by default will be written to `gridspec.runfile`.
+You can then
-the `argmapper launch gridspec.runfile` as detailed before.
+launch the sweep using the `argmapper launch gridspec.runfile` as detailed before.